About Blue Crow Publishing

 Katie Rose Guest Pryal: Co-Publisher

-Katie Rose Guest Pryal earned her master’s degree in creative writing from the Writing Seminars of Johns Hopkins University and her Ph.D. in English from the University of North Carolina at Greensboro.
-She is the author of five novels, many nonfiction books, poetry, essays, and more.
-She is a former professor at the University of North Carolina and a freelance journalist and editor.
+Katie Rose Guest Pryal earned her master’s degree in creative writing from the Writing Seminars of Johns Hopkins University, her law degree from the University of North Carolina School of Law, and her Ph.D. in English from the University of North Carolina at Greensboro.
+She is the author of many novels and nonfiction books, essays, and more.
+She also works as an adjunct professor at the University of North Carolina at Chapel Hill.

 Tamiya Anderson: Publishing Intern